Reduce Churn and Turnover Costs

 Reducing Your Losses

-As a landlord or property manager you may be stuck cleaning the unit, making costly repairs to make it presentable again, advertising the vacancy, screening prospective tenants, and more.
-And if your unit is in a low quality neighborhood with a less competitive condo or apartment, your margins are too low for this kind of loss.
+As a landlord or property manager you may be stuck cleaning the unit, making costly repairs to make it presentable again after the renter exits.

 Poor Tenant Screening – while high income, well employed, stable tenants are perfect, they’re also likely to move up in the world, and move to a new home.
 Poor quality, unstable and unreliable tenants can leave for reasons of unemployment or money pressures.
 All of these issues are foreseeable in your tenant screening check.